 - 6. To individually enable or disable one or more types of load balancing, do the following: - To disable a particular type of load balancing, clear the small blue check box to the left of the Based On text. - To enable a particular type of load balancing, select the small blue check box to the left of the Based On text. - 7.
-To change the load balancing settings, do the following: - Based On Maximum Number Of Clients.
-For each radio, move the associated slider to specify the maximum number of clients allowed, before the radio stops accepting new client associations.
-For each radio, the minimum number of clients is 5 and the maximum number is 200, and the default number is 200. - Based On Channel Load.
-For each radio, move the associated slider to specify the maximum percentage of channel load that is allowed on the radio, before it stops accepting new client associations.
-For each radio, the minimum percentage of channel load is 50, the maximum percentage is 90, and the default percentage is 70. - Based on Channel Receive Signal Strength.
-For each radio, move the associated slider to specify the minimum required RSSI value for an individual client, below which the radio does not accept the client association.
-For each radio, the minimum RSSI value is 1, the maximum value is 50, and the default value is 23.
+To change the load balancing settings, do the following: - Based On Maximum Number Of Clients: For each radio, move the associated slider to specify the maximum number of clients allowed, before the radio stops accepting new client associations.

+For the 2.4 GHz and 6 GHz radios, the minimum number of clients is 5, the maximum number is 128, and the default number is 128.
+For the 5 GHz radio, the minimum number of clients is 5, the maximum number is 200, and the default number is 200.

+• Based On Channel Load: For each radio, move the associated slider to specify the maximum percentage of channel load that is allowed on the radio, before it stops accepting new client associations.

+For each radio, the minimum percentage of channel load is 50, the maximum percentage is 90, and the default percentage is 70.

+- Based on Channel Receive Signal Strength: For each radio, move the associated slider to specify the minimum required RSSI value for an individual client, below which the radio does not accept the client association.
+For each radio, the minimum RSSI value is 1, the maximum value is 50, and the default value is 23. - 8.
+Click the Apply button.